andrewrk/zig-general-purpose-allocator/README.md

  * Detect leaks and print stack trace of:
    - Where it was allocated

- * Unmap freed memory as soon as possible to cause page faults when used.
+ * When a page of memory is no longer needed, give it back to resident memory, but keep it mapped with no permissions (read/write/exec) so that it causes page faults when used.

  * Make pointer math errors unlikely to harm memory from unrelated allocations